 Crops-only farmers were asked what kinds of assistance would help them overcome the barriers to adding a livestock enterprise to their farming operations and were offered a series of potential support options.
+Note that there were only 6 crops only respondents in this survey.
 The graph below shows that a majority of respondents expressed interest in incentive payments equivalent to supports provided for commodity crop production.
 Cost sharing for fencing and watering systems was also desired by nearly half of respondents.